hydralabs/dynamic-dns/docs/README.txt

 To run the server use the following command:

-  twistd -y ddns.py
+  twistd -y ddns.tac

-By default the server will listen on port 8080, though this can be changed in ddns.py
+By default the server will listen on port 8080, though this can be changed in ddns.tac

 You may want to consult the "twistd" documentation for more options such as logging and dameonizing the application.